-The following individuals shall be charged a rate of tuition not to exceed the in-state rate for tuition and fees purposes:
+The following individuals shall be charged the net in-state rate, or otherwise considered a resident, for tuition purposes:

-- A veteran using educational assistance under either chapter 30 (Montgomery G.I.
-Bill - Active Duty Program) or chapter 33 (Post-9/11 G.I.
-Bill), of title 38, United States Code, who lives in Virginia while attending a school located in Virginia (regardless of his/her formal state of residence) - Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C. § 3319) who lives in Virginia while attending a school located in Virginia (regardless of his/her formal state of residence) - Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters or terms) at the same school.
-The person so described must be using educational benefits under either chapter 30, chapter 31 or chapter 33, of title 38, United States Code - Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in Virginia while attending a school located in Virginia (regardless of his/her formal state of residence) - Anyone using transferred Post-9/11 G.I.
-Bill benefits (38 U.S.C. § 3319) who lives in Virginia while attending a school located in Virginia (regardless of his/her formal state of residence) and the transferor is a member of the uniformed service who is serving on active duty
+- A veteran using educational assistance under either Chapter 30 (Montgomery G.I.
+Bill - Active Duty Program) or Chapter 33 (Post-9/11 G.I.
+Bill), of Title 38, United States Code, who lives in the commonwealth of Virginia while attending a school located in Virginia (regardless of their formal state of residence) - Anyone using transferred Post-9/11 GI Bill benefits who lives in the state where the IHL is located, and the transferor is a member of the uniformed service serving on active duty - A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9) who lives in the commonwealth of Virginia while attending a school located in Virginia (regardless of their formal state of residence) - A spouse or child using benefits under Survivors' and Dependents' Education Assistance (Chapter 35) living in the commonwealth of Virginia while attending a school located in Virginia (regardless of their formal state of residence) - An individual using educational assistance under Chapter 31, Veteran Readiness and Employment who lives in the commonwealth of Virginia while attending a school located in Virginia (regardless of their formal state of residence) effective for courses, semesters or terms beginning after March 1, 2019 - Anyone described above who remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters or terms) at the same institution.